MaxJakaria/iot_app/README.md

 - flutter_bloc: For state management using the BLoC pattern.
 - get_it: For dependency injection.
 - http: For sending reminders to the IoT device.
+- firebase_core: For Firebase initialization.
+- cloud_firestore: For storing reminders in Firebase.

 ## Contributing